 October 24 this year was Honduras the 50th state to ratify, that is, stand behind, the UN Nuclear Weapons Convention.
 This means that the convention will enter into force on 22 January 2021. conventions prohibits, among other things, the use, manufacture, testing, posting and threats to use nuclear weapons.

 -This is really a historic event.
 Once and for all, we have banned nuclear weapons, says Agnes Hellström, chairman of Svenska Freds.

 Humanitarian consequences in focus

-Swedish Peace is a part of YO PUEDO, which is an umbrella organization that for several years has campaigned against nuclear weapons and for the adoption of the UN Convention on Nuclear Weapons.
+Swedish Peace is a part of ICAN, which is an umbrella organization that for several years has campaigned against nuclear weapons and for the adoption of the UN Convention on Nuclear Weapons.
 UN Nuclear Weapons Convention differs from previous disarmament agreements as it completely bans nuclear weapons and emphasizes the humanitarian and environmental consequences of nuclear weapons.

 - Today there are enough nuclear weapons to wipe out humanity several times over.
 Thanks to the agreement, it has come up on the agenda.
 The more we raise the humanitarian consequences of nuclear weapons, the stronger I think public opinion against nuclear weapons will be, says Agnes.

 Nuclear weapons states not included